LeoLaneseEque2/Angular-Signals-Workshop/SLIDE_1.md

 - `collection` because are collections of data similar to Arrays
 - `multiple values` because Observables can produce 0, or many values over time.
 Instantly, slowly or never

+🤔 Signals

+> Are an `eager`, `reactive`, `single-value` primitive conaining `mutable value`

+- `eager` Always holds a value — no need to subscribe
+- `reactive` Changes automatically trigger Angular’s change detection
+- `single-value` Holds exactly one value at a time
+- `mutable value` The value inside the signal can be changed

 🤔 Real Analogy
 Think of Observables like a water pipe: once you connect (subscribe), you start getting the flow.

-Instead, Signals are more like a glass of water, always present, always filled with the latest value.
+Instead, Signals are more like a glass of water, always present, always filled, and holds, the latest value.
 When the value changes, it's like someone replaced the water, and everything watching it gets notified instantly.

 --------------------------------------------------------------------------------------------------------------------